tjko/arduino-LANsensor/README.md

 High precision temperature and humidity sensor with network (LAN) connections.
 With simple Web interface and support for logging data using syslog.

+This was created as an experiment to see how well Arduino can control cheap ENC28J60 LAN modules.
+Turns out surprisingly well, altough 32KB flash size is clear limitation (no space implement any fancy UI, due to shee size of HTML code needed...)

 ## Components
 - Adruino Nano (or compatible)